Egypt fire: Dozens dead in Giza Coptic church

 The exact cause of the fire is not clear.

 "People were gathering on the third and fourth floor, and we saw smoke coming from the second floor.
-People rushed to go down the stairs and started falling on top of each other," Yasir Munir, a worshipper at the church, told Reuters.
+People rushed to go down the stairs and started falling on top of each other," Yasir Munir told Reuters.

 "Then we heard a bang and sparks and fire coming out of the window," he said, adding that he and his daughter were on the ground floor and able to escape.